-IMPORTANT SAFETY INSTRUCTIONS(continued)
+IMPORTANT SAFETY INSTRUCTIONS (continued)

-- Do not cover the broiler grid with aluminum foil.
-Kitchen cleaners/aerosols-Always follow the manufacturer's recommended directions for use.
-Be aware - Do not touch a hot light bulb (some models) with a dampcloth.
+- Do not use a broiler pan without its insert.
+Broiler pan Kitchen cleaners/aerosols-Always follow the and grid allow dripping fat to drain and be kept away from the high heat of broiler. - Do not cover broiler grid with aluminum foil.
+Exposed fat and grease could ignite. - Do not touch a hot light bulb (some models) with a damp cloth.
 Doing so could cause the bulb to break.
-Disconnect therange or turn off the power to the range before removing and replacing light bulb.
+Disconnect the range or turn off the power to the range before removing and replacing light bulb.